Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Channel Filter - A Closed Form Algorithm

-It can be seen that the full information matrix and vector given in eq. (\ref{eq:iAS_pred_vec}) grows rapidly with the time step $k$, inducing high processing and communication costs.
-Note that the block tri-diagonal structure of the updated information matrix $\Lambda_{k:1|k-1}$, resulting from the Markov property of the system dynamics can be utilized to reduce computation burden.
-But this does not resolve the communication load problem which scales with the size of the tree network, allowing messages to propagate through from one end of the tree to the other.
+It can be seen that the full information matrix and vector given in (\ref{eq:iAS_pred_vec}) grows rapidly with the time step $k$, inducing high processing and communication costs.
+While the block tri-diagonal structure of the updated information matrix $\Lambda_{k:1|k-1}$, resulting from the Markov property of the system dynamics can be utilized to reduce computation burden, it does not resolve the communication load problem which scales with the size of the network - as messages need to propagate through from one end of the network graph to the other.
 Instead, a filtering approach is taken to marginalize past states to process only a sliding window $k:n$ ($n>1$) while maintaining conditional independence.
 This requires conservative filtering, discussed in the next section.